Franklin man accused of offering teen boy money for sex pleads guilty

 Michael James Steiner of Franklin pleaded guilty Monday to one count of compelling prostitution, a third-degree felony, before Warren County Common Pleas Judge Timothy Tepe, court records show.

 Steiner was booked into the Warren County Jail Monday afternoon following his plea and conviction.
-He was sentenced to three years of probation but it's not immediately clear how much jailtime he will serve as part of his punishment, nor whether he will be designated a sexual offender.
+He was sentenced to three years of probation and was designated as a Tier 2 sex offender.

+Warren County Prosecutor David Fornshell said prosecutors asked for a prison sentence but was sentenced to a community based correctional facility.
+He expects Steiner to serve about four to six months.

 The teen on the morning of April 13 missed his bus and had to walk to school.
 He saw Steiner around 7:30 a.m. in a van, Franklin police Lt.
 Brian Pacifico said previously.